ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

 Members and the internal stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``GData`` inludes an internal stack for storing the history of data manipulations (mainly usefull in the command line mode).
-For this reason, the internal variables should not be accesed directly but rather through helper functions
+``GData`` includes an internal stack for storing the history of data manipulations (mainly useful in the command line mode).
+For this reason, the internal variables should not be accessed directly but rather through helper functions

 .. list-table:: Members of the ``GData`` class